Claire Phillips (artist): Works

 Phillips is a social narrative portrait painter.
 Her works tell stories about the subjects, encouraging the viewer to consider social and political themes.

 In 2005, she completed her painting Prisoner of Conscience, a portrait of Clive Stafford Smith OBE, founder of the British human rights charity, Reprieve.
 During her meetings with Stafford Smith she was inspired to explore issues around the death penalty in the US.

 In 2007, funded by the Arts Council England, she travelled to the US to meet with people impacted in different ways by the death penalty in that country.
 In 2009, she exhibited a series of portraits at The Oxo Tower in London centred on this theme.
 The exhibition, The Human Face of Death Row was facilitated by Reprieve, and subsequently toured in the UK.

 During research for the exhibition, she met with Dr Don Cabana, who along with Stafford Smith had appeared in Fourteen Days in May, a 1987 BBC documentary showing the last fortnight in the life of Edward Earl Johnson before he was executed in the gas chamber in Mississippi State Penitentiary.
 Phillips subsequently completed portraits of both Cabana and Johnson, which were included in the exhibition.
 On the same trip she also met with Linda Carty, a British national held on death row in Texas.
 Her portrait of Carty has subsequently been used regularly in national and international campaigning for Carty's exoneration.
-She also met with Krishna Maharaj, a Trinidad and Tobago-born British businessman who has been incarcerated in Florida since 1987 for first degree murder and kidnapping.
+She also met with Krishna Maharaj, a Trinidad and Tobago–born British businessman, who was incarcerated in Florida from 1987 until his death in 2024, for first degree murder and kidnapping.
 Maharaj has always denied committing the crime and repeated this denial to Phillips during their meeting.